komus/stackoverflow-classification/README.md

 # Scrapping and Classification of Stackoverflow Questions

 Stackoverflow is a website to ask questions and receive answers.
-It hass over 25million active question.
-This project is tailored towards scrapping stackoverflow website then classify the data.
+It has over 25million active question.
+This project is tailored towards scrapping stackoverflow website then using the scrapped data to predict number of optimal tags and classify the question

 # Usage